This tutorial talks about how to set up a Vault user account that has API access and walks through the basics of uploading a document to Vault.

 , your web application can store it using cookies.
 You can also pass the data into a Vault REST API request.

-Limitations: Vault does not support the ability for cross-domain users to log in to FTP servers on a cross-domain Vault.
+Limitations: Vault does not support the ability for cross-domain users tto access file staging on a cross-domain Vault.
 This applies even to members of cross-domain Vaults that can log in via the UI.
-In addition, while you can create folders on your FTP server, you cannot rename or move existing folders.

-In versions 20.3+, use the Vault REST API to upload and manage files and folders on your Vault’s file staging server.
-See File Staging in the Vault REST API Reference for details.
+As of v20.3+, all new integrations should use the Vault REST API to upload and manage files and folders on your Vault’s file staging.
+See file staging in the Vault REST API Reference for details.

 To connect legacy implementations, see How to Connect Legacy Implementations via FTP.

-Uploading to or downloading from the staging server requires a security profile with the File Staging: Access and API: Access API permissions.
+Uploading to or downloading from file staging requires a security profile with the File Staging: Access and API: Access API permissions.
 Only the standard Vault Owner and System Admin profiles include this by default, but Admins can add this permission to other profiles.

 }.
-Admin users must include the full path from the staging server’s root directory, even for files and folders in their own user directory, while non-Admin users must include the full path from their user directory’s root.
+Admin users must include the full path from file staging’s root directory, even for files and folders in their own user directory, while non-Admin users must include the full path from their user directory’s root.
 For example:

 To reference files: